 Most photographers eventually need to manage a huge catalog of images, and having the right tools to organize everything is an essential part of a good photo development workflow.
 Both of these apps have options for catalog management, but Lightroom’s features are far more advanced than those in Luminar Neo.

-Lightroom’s Library module offers all the organizational tools you could possibly want.
+Lightroom’s Library module offers all the organizational tools you could want.
 You can flag photos as Picks or Rejects, add star ratings, color coding, and as many metadata keywords as you want.
 You can also scan your images with basic facial recognition to sort your library by who is visible in the photo, which is a huge productivity boost for any photographers who do long event shoots.

 You can filter and browse your image library using any combination of available metadata, so if you need to find all the ISO 800 images you shot with a specific camera and lens combination on a specific day, it only takes a few clicks to set up.
 You can even create smart albums that use similar complex filtering rules.